-Challeng e number Detail of challenge 1 Lack of parental engagement which has an impact on a child's progress and attainment 2 Low income families cannot afford to pay for children to have music lessons, participate in after school clubs or go on residential trips
+Challenge number Detail of challenge 1 Lack of parental engagement which has an impact on a child's progress and attainment 2 Low income families cannot afford to pay for children to have music lessons, participate in after school clubs or go on residential trips 3 Some inconsistencies in the quality of the teaching of writing.
+Analysis of writing outcomes indicate that pupils' spelling, punctuation and grammar still needs improvement.
+More attention also needs to be given to improving pupils' presentation and handwriting.

-3 Some inconsistencies with the teaching of writing with some aspects of planning and the use of modelled and shared writing requiring refinement (an area that may impact the progress of disadvantaged pupils) 4 Some guided reading inconsistencies remain in the whole school model for teaching reading.
-These centre around pupils' self-assessment, peer assessment and targets which may impact the progress of disadvantaged pupils.
-5 Whole school adoption of maths teaching for mastery has some inconsistencies with regard to the continual use of manipulatives (Representation and Structure), use of stem sentences (Mathematical Thinking) and regular practising of key instant recall facts (Fluency).
-6 Ensuring that the disadvantaged pupils pass the phonics screening 7 Attendance data shows that Pupil Premium pupils have lower than average attendance.
+4 Whole school adoption of maths teaching for mastery has some inconsistencies with regard to the continual use of manipulatives (Representation and Structure), use of stem sentences (Mathematical Thinking) and regular practising of key instant recall facts (Fluency).
+Reasoning and problem solving skills also need to be developed.
+5 Ensuring that the disadvantaged pupils pass the phonics screening 6 Maintaining consistently high expectations of behaviour and attitudes to learning so that it is good in every class in the school.
+Learning behaviours are clear and consistent across the school.
+7 Attendance data shows that Pupil Premium pupils have lower than average attendance.
 If not in school children are not learning.